VKwamboka/phase-3-project/README.md

  1. `bundle install`
  2. `bundle exec rake db:migrate db:seed`
- 3. You can run the app and explore your API in the Postman by using the custom Rake task:
+ 3. Start the Sinatra server API to run and explore the app by using the custom Rake task:
     `bundle exec rake server`

 ### Front-end